Imperial Japanese Army Railways and Shipping Section

+Overview and history

+Following the First Sino-Japanese War, the Imperial Japanese Army saw a need for improving the delivery of military supplies to occupied territories.
+Patterned after a similar group in the Imperial German Army, they created the Railway Battalion (鉄道大隊, Tetsudō Daitai) in 1896.
+A temporary railway corps worked from 1900-1901 (during the Boxer Rebellion) to repair the damage done to part of the railway (now part of the Jingha Railway).
+The Railway Battalion built railways and transported goods and personnel from 1904-1905 during the Russo-Japanese War, including building and operating the Gyeongui Line, the rail system that is now the Shendan Railway, and what is now the Jingha Railway.

 Railway

 Under it were the Railway Ministry, the South Manchuria Railway, Chinese Eastern Railway (later absorbed by the Manchukuo National Railway), the North China Transportation Company, the Central China Railway, Southern Asian Railway facilities amongst Civil Merchants shipping transports.
 It also worked with the Imperial Japanese Navy Shipping Services.
 The section was commanded by Okikatsu Arao, Sōsaku Suzuki and other Army officers.

 The section comprised the First (Operations) and Third (Transportation and Communications) bureaux, the 2nd (Operations) and 10th (Shipping and Railways) sections.
 To conduct operations on rivers and at sea the Japanese Army produced many kinds of vessel, i.e. landing craft, motorboats, gun boats, landing ships etc.

 In the Pacific War, they built aircraft carriers and submarines.
 Besides the Army engineer units for river-crossing, the Japanese Army had their own shipping force to transport troops at sea which sometimes acted in concert with Japanese Navy vessels to transport their forces.

 It was a large force which employed 300,000 soldiers (Army Shipping Units) at maximum and managed 30% of Japanese transport ships.
 For the Japanese Army, the Pacific War was not only a battle on the ground, but also at sea.
 Many Japanese soldiers fought on board against enemy submarines, PT boats and airplanes.
 At last, they rode on a Kamikaze special-attack boat and dashed into the enemy ship.